 Dr. Agarwal says that if you can’t get omega-3s in your daily diet, a supplement is another great option.
 High-quality fish-oil supplements are packed with omega-3 fatty acids that can hydrate your skin from within.
 When choosing a fish oil, make sure you’re paying attention to the milligrams of EPA and DHA, the actual omega-3 content that replenishes dry skin.
 For a plant-based option, the omegas are listed as ALA, and can be found from oils such as black currant seeds or sunflower seeds.
 [U.S. News]

 “If you have a hard time eating enough omega-3 fatty acids, consider adding HUM’s OMG!
 Omega the Great to your routine for healthy, hydrated skin.
 Vegetarian?
 No problem: HUM’s Red Carpet is also a winning choice,” Alex says.

 Our OMG!
 Omega the Great fish oil supplement contains 800 mg EPA and 400 mg DHA, the ideal clinically studied 2:1 ratio.
 Red Carpet, a vegetarian alternative with vitamin E and omegas derived from black currant oil, is packed with 120 mg ALA and 150 mg GLA to nourish and hydrate skin cells by providing them with healthy oils.

-For skin over 40, Belle recommends Arctic Repair, a hydrating supplement that helps improve and strengthen the skin barrier.
+For those with dry skin over the age of forty, Belle recommends Arctic Repair, a hydrating supplement that helps improve and strengthen the skin barrier.
 It’ll lock in moisture for a smooth, glowing complexion.
 Arctic Repair is packed with 657 mg omega-3 ALA, as well as 500 mg of omega-6 and 207 mg omega-9 from the rejuvenating lingonberry seed.
 Its unique balance of omegas and vitamins boost skin hydration and elasticity to achieve a radiant glow plus smoother, firmer skin.

 Additionally, advanced antioxidants and phytonutrients protect against cell damage, promote cellular health, and support skin rejuvenation.
 HUM’s Turn Back Time supplement contains advanced antioxidants including vitamin C, phytonutrient-rich anti-inflammatory turmeric, and green tea polyphenols to help prevent dry skin and keep your complexion nourished, firm, and glowing.